EPCCed/eidf-docs/docs/services/gpuservice/training/L1_getting_started.md

   Passing the `-n <project-namespace>` flag every time you want to interact with the cluster can be cumbersome.

   You can alter the kubeconfig on your VM to send commands to your project namespace by default.

+  Only users with sudo privileges can change the root kubectl config file.

-1. Open the command line on your EIDF VM with access to the EIDF GPU Service
+1. Open the command line on your EIDF VM with access to the EIDF GPU Service.

-1. Create a folder to hold your adapted kubeconfig file
+1. Open the root kubeconfig file with sudo privileges.

     ```bash
-    mkdir ~/.kube
+    sudo nano /kubernetes/config
     ```

-1. Create a copy of shared kubeconfig file to your home directory.

-    ```bash
-    cp /kubenetes/config ~/.kube/<username>_config
-    ```

-1. Add the namespace line with your project's kubernetes namespace to the "eidf-general-prod" context entry in your copy of the config file
+1. Add the namespace line with your project's kubernetes namespace to the "eidf-general-prod" context entry in your copy of the config file.

-    ```bash
-    nano ~/.kube/<username>_config
-    ```

     ```txt
     *** MORE CONFIG ***